-After a lot of reading and reflection, I put the tickets away and settled on a new strategy for motivating students: language, specifically Responsive Classroom reinforcing language.
+After a lot of reading and reflection, I put the tickets away.
+My new strategy for motivating students: language, specifically Responsive Classroom reinforcing language.
 Rather than giving students tickets, I’d give them words that told them exactly what behavior was working well, and why.
 After teaching and modeling classroom expectations, I might say to the whole class, “I see many people walking in line with hands by their sides and voices quiet.
 That helps students in the other classes keep learning.”
 Or to an individual student I’d say, “Taylor, you waited until Axel finished speaking.
 That showed him respect and let him share his whole thought so we could all learn from it.”

 When I taught expectations and then used words in this way, students knew I believed they wanted to and could learn.
 The difference in their learning—and their behavior, motivation, independence, and stamina—was amazing.
 Still, it took me a while to complete the transition from rewards to words.
 Here’s my story.